Setting a High Bar for Paper Recycling

 Paper recovery for recycling is an environmental success story.
 Paper recycling reuses a renewable resource that stores carbon long-term, also known as sequestering carbon, and helps reduce greenhouse gas emissions.

-The recovery rate for paper and paper-based packaging has met or exceeded 63 percent for each of the last nine years.
+The recycling rate for paper and paper-based packaging has met or exceeded 63 percent for the past 10 years.
 As a part of AF&PA’s Better Practices Better Planet 2020 goals, members have pledged to increase U.S. paper recovery for recycling to exceed 70 percent by 2020.

 - Legislation and regulation should not mandate flow control of recyclable materials.